EttusResearch/uhd/host/docs/usrp_x3x0.rst

 Network Connectivity
 ^^^^^^^^^^^^^^^^^^^^

 The next step is to make sure your computer can talk to the USRP.
 An otherwise unconfigured USRP device will have the IP address 192.168.10.2 when using 1GigE.
 It is recommended to directly connect your USRP to the computer at first, and to set the IP address on your machine to 192.168.10.1.

 See the `system configuration manual <./usrp_x3x0_config.html>`_ on details how to change your machine's IP address.

-**Note**: If you are running an automatic IP configuration service such as Network Manager, make sure it is either deactivated or configured to not change the network device!
+**Note**: If you are running an automatic IP configuration service such as Network Manager, make sure it is either deactivated or configured to not manage the network interface!
 This can, in extreme cases, lead to you bricking the USRP!

 If your network configuration is correct, running ``uhd_find_devices`` will find your USRP and print some information about it.
 You will also be able to ping the USRP by running::